 splash!
 Silence again.

 I needed strict observance of 5-7-5 to prove a point long ago, but the 5-5-5 of my last borrowing from Lew’s handout is close enough to support a funnier joke with a haiku that refers to itself.
-I salute whoever topped my 1st effort with the classic
+I salute whoever topped my first effort with the classic

 You have just started